Brian Timms: Hampshire

 With Harrison's retirement, Timms became Hampshire's regular wicket-keeper.
 He played thirty times in 1963, scoring 414 runs at an average of 12.17, while in his capacity as wicket-keeper he took 57 catches and made thirteen stumpings.
-He played the same amount of matches the following season, scoring 595 runs and recording three half centuries, while taking 58 catches and completing nineteen stumpings.
+He played the same number of matches the following season, scoring 595 runs and recording three half centuries, while taking 58 catches and completing nineteen stumpings.
 He played a further thirty first-class matches in 1965, and although he scored fewer runs (384 at an average of 12.80), he did take more catches behind the stumps, with 73.
 Against the touring South Africans he made 80 runs, sharing in a partnership of 143 with Geoff Keith (101) to help Hampshire recover from 121 for 6 in their first innings.
 During the 1965 season, he also made his debut in List A one-day cricket against Norfolk at Southampton in the 1st round of the 1965 Gillette Cup.
 Over the proceeding three seasons, he made nearly sixty further first-class appearances for Hampshire, and eight further one-day appearances.
 He remained consistent in first-class cricket, scoring over 1,500 runs from 1966 to 1968, whilst also facilitating over fifty dismissals behind the stumps in each of those seasons.
 Against Nottinghamshire in the 1967 County Championship, he broke his nose midway through the match when keeping to Peter Sainsbury, with Danny Livingstone deputising for Timms for the remainder of the match.